EyasuTeshome/shifttracker/job-search/how-to-keep-your-application-materials-looking-great-while-you-job-search.md

 ### What application material needs update?

 There are many parts in an application material that needs an update.
 Moreover, some parts of our application material do require regular monitoring if not a regular update.
-For a refresher on how to add a new project to your portfolio check [here](https://www.notion.so/Prof-Skills-Activity-Add-a-new-project-to-your-portfolio-dc3f01a953544d59a3215158b807ce2b) (TODO: Update Link).
+For a refresher on how to add a new project to your portfolio check [here](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/add-a-new-project-to-your-portfolio.md).

 **Guiding questions:**